clorece/Allium/README.md

 - Emin for using Complementary as the base shader
 - Query for their wonderful LUT code

-## In-Development & Release Versions
+## Beta & Release Versions
-### In-Development
+### Beta
-In-development versions are the most recent builds and are released regularly for public testing.
+Beta versions are the most recent builds and are released regularly for public testing.
 If you encounter any issues, please report them.

 Note: This shader is currently in its alpha phase, so there are no in-development builds available at the moment.

-How to Download the Latest In-Development Version (when available):
+### How to Download the Latest Beta Version (when available):
 Click the green "Code" button near the top right of this page.

 Select "Download ZIP".